Safety Policies and Procedures Manual

 Drivers must properly use seat belts as required by state law.
 (RCW 46.61.688)

-Drivers should verbally remind passengers of their responsibility to use seat belts at all times the vehicle is in operation.
+Drivers should verbally remind passengers of their responsibility to always use seat belts when the vehicle is in operation.
 Also, drivers must ensure that authorized passengers under 16 years of age are properly restrained in safety belts or car seats, as appropriate.
 (RCW 46.61.687)

 4.3.a.vi Fines

-Drivers must adjudicate or handle all parking tickets, citations, or infractions received while operating a University vehicle in accordance with the procedures outlined on the ticket, citation, or infraction documents.
+Drivers must resolve all parking tickets, citations, or infractions received while operating a University vehicle in accordance with the procedures outlined on the ticket, citation, or infraction documents.
 Payment of fines and citations under such circumstances is the sole obligation and responsibility of the driver and is not to be reimbursed or paid by the University.

 4.3.a.vii Weather Conditions